CanDIG/go-model-service/README.md

   $ cd $GOPATH/src/github.com/CanDIG/go-model-service
   $ dep ensure -vendor-only
   ```
 3. Set the path for for the database and its configuration file.
+Read more about the `POP_PATH` variable [here](https://github.com/CanDIG/go-model-service/tree/upgrade-stack#pop_path).
   ```
   $ export POP_PATH=$GOPATH/src/github.com/CanDIG/go-model-service/database
   ```
-3. Create a sqlite3 development database and migrate it to the schema defined in the `model-vs/data` directory, using the pop CLI tool `soda`:
+4. Create a sqlite3 development database and migrate it to the schema defined in the `model-vs/data` directory, using the pop CLI tool `soda`:
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service
   $ soda create -c ./database.yml -e development
   $ soda migrate up -c ./database.yml -e development -p model-vs/data/migrations
   ```
-4. Generate the boilerplate code necessary for handling API requests, from the `model-vs/api/swagger.yml` template file, with the Go-swagger CLI tool `swagger`.
+5. Generate the boilerplate code necessary for handling API requests, from the `model-vs/api/swagger.yml` template file, with the Go-swagger CLI tool `swagger`.
 The following commands will generate a server named `variant-service`.
 This name is important for maintaining compatibility with the `configure_variant_service.go` middleware configuration file.
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service/model-vs/api
   $ swagger generate server -A variant-service swagger.yml
   ```
-5. Run a script to generate resource-specific request handlers for middleware, from the generic handlers defined in the `model-vs/api/generics` package, using the CanDIG-maintained CLI tool `genny`:
+6. Run a script to generate resource-specific request handlers for middleware, from the generic handlers defined in the `model-vs/api/generics` package, using the CanDIG-maintained CLI tool `genny`:
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service/model-vs/api
   $ ./generate_handlers.sh
   ```
-6. Now that all the necessary boilerplate code has been auto-generated, compile the server by running:
+7. Now that all the necessary boilerplate code has been auto-generated, compile the server by running:
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service
   $ go build -tags sqlite model-vs/api/cmd/variant-service-server/main.go